Acoustic torpedo: Nazi Germany

-The initial impact of the acoustic torpedo in the Battle of the Atlantic prior to the widespread deployment of counter-measures cannot be overstated.
-The German U-boats now had an effective "fire and forget" weapon capable of homing-in on attacking escorts and merchant ships and doing so in close quarters of only three or four hundred yards.
-By summer of 1943, the German U-boat campaign was experiencing severe setbacks in the face of massive anti-submarine efforts integrating Coastal Command attacks in the Bay of Biscay, the deployment of merchant aircraft carriers in convoys, new anti-submarine technologies such as hedgehog and improved radar, and the use of dedicated hunter-killer escort groups.
+The initial impact of the acoustic torpedo in the Battle of the Atlantic prior to the widespread deployment of countermeasures cannot be overstated.
+The German U-boats now had an effective "fire and forget" weapon capable of homing in on merchant ships and attacking escorts, at close quarters of only three or four hundred yards.
+By the summer of 1943, the German U-boat campaign was experiencing severe setbacks in the face of massive anti-submarine efforts integrating Coastal Command attacks in the Bay of Biscay, the deployment of merchant aircraft carriers in convoys, new anti-submarine technologies such as hedgehog and improved radar, and the use of dedicated hunter-killer escort groups.

 The Allies' improved escorts had greater range, and the use of fuelling at sea added hundreds of miles to the escort groups' radius of action.
-From June through August, 1943 the number of merchant ships sunk in the Atlantic was almost insignificant, while the number of U-boat kills rose disproportionally and caused a general withdrawal from the Bay of Biscay.
-For a time, the acoustic torpedo again put the escorts and convoys on the defensive, starting with the attacks in September, 1943 on Convoys ONS 18/ON 202.
+From June to August 1943 the number of merchant ships sunk in the Atlantic was almost insignificant, while the number of U-boats destroyed rose disproportionally, causing them to generally withdraw from the Bay of Biscay.
+For a time, the acoustic torpedo again put the escorts and convoys on the defensive, starting with the attacks in September 1943 on Convoys ONS 18/ON 202.